stenjo/stryker-mutator-pres/slides.md

 <!--
 So, why should we do this exercise?

-We can detect functionality we have not yet good test for.
+[click] We can detect functionality we have not yet good test for.
 (typically a symptom of writing tests when the production code is already done)

-There might be parts of the code we really don't need if everything works in spite of inserted changes.
+[click] There might be parts of the code we really don't need if everything works in spite of inserted changes.

-Point to areas where we might improve the tests
+[click] Point to areas where we might improve the tests

-Increase the robustness of the code by improving tests so that we feel safer when changing it later -->
+[click] Increase the robustness of the code by improving tests so that we feel safer when changing it later -->

 ---
 layout: image-left
-image: images/stryker-man.png
+image: /images/stryker-man.png
 ---

 # Stryker-mutator